Towards a digital future: the evolving role of PLM in the digital world

 Read paper

 PLM is a discipline, not just a tool.
-A clear definition of the relationship between PLM and Digital is needed; every PLM professional will need selected digital skill set to work effectively in the future.
+A clear definition of the relationship between PLM and digitalisation is needed; every PLM professional will need selected digital skill set to work effectively in the future.

 Industry Survey